Distributionally Robust Wireless Semantic Communication with Large AI Models: Introduction

 Building on this foundation, the integration of machine learning, particularly deep learning, has significantly advanced semantic communication by automating the extraction, representation, and interpretation of semantic content~\cite{semcom_app}.
 Early deep learning-based SemCom methods like those used in~\cite{deepjscc, deepjscc_text, deepsc_st} typically adopt modality-specific architectures.
 Despite being effective in specialized contexts, the adaptability and generalizability of the methods in \cite{deepjscc, deepjscc_text, deepsc_st} remain limited due to reliance on domain-specific knowledge and handcrafted features.
-More recently, the emergence of large-scale artificial intelligence (AI) models, such as transformers~\cite{transformer} and large language models (LLMs)~\cite{llm}, has transformed the landscape of SemCom.
-AI techniques like GPT~\cite{gpt} and causal reasoning~\cite{casual_reasoning} can help a network leverage vast datasets and advanced training methodologies, and thus, they can capture complex semantic relationships across diverse data modalities effectively.
-Consequently, they can substantially enhance the encoding and decoding accuracy and adaptability of SemCom, making them particularly valuable in wireless environments.
+More recently, the emergence of large-scale artificial intelligence (AI) models, such as transformers~\cite{transformer} and large language models (LLMs)~\cite{llm}, has transformed the landscape of SemCom. \blue{AI techniques like GPT~\cite{gpt} and causal reasoning~\cite{casual_reasoning} allow a network to leverage vast datasets and advanced training methodologies.
+As a result, these models can capture complex semantic relationships across diverse data modalities effectively.
+Consequently, such large-scale architectures can substantially enhance the encoding and decoding accuracy and adaptability of SemCom, and thus making these advanced systems particularly valuable in wireless environments.}

 Despite the promising advancements in SemCom, existing systems remain inherently vulnerable to noise and uncertainty, which pose significant challenges to their reliability in wireless networks.
 This vulnerability largely stems from the fact that SemCom operates on high-level semantic representations, which are more sensitive to perturbations than traditional bit-level signals.
 These perturbations can originate from two fundamental sources: \textit{semantic-level noise}, caused by ambiguity or errors in extracting and interpreting task-relevant meaning; and \textit{transmission-level noise}, resulting from distortions during wireless propagation~\cite{semcom_principle}.
 While recent efforts have explored robustness techniques to mitigate these effects, most existing solutions are developed under constrained assumptions or target specific use cases~\cite{robust_sc_1, masked_vqae, robust_sc_2, robust_sc_3, robust_sc_4} and, hence, they lack the flexibility to generalize across varying tasks, modalities, and network conditions.
 As a result, current SemCom systems remain vulnerable when deployed in wireless environments.
 This underscores the need for a unified approach to improving robustness against both semantic and channel-level uncertainties.